Healthy Homes Assessment Mohaka

 Insulation Mohaka

-The insulation of the ceiling and underfloor is a requirement to all rental houses since July 1, 2019.
-All landlords and property managers are required to ensure that the insulation meets current standard.
-In some cases, old ceiling insulation as well as insulation within the sub floor space might require to be added or replaced.
+The insulation of the ceiling and underfloor is required to all rental homes since July 1, 2019.
+Property managers and landlords have to make sure that the insulation is up to standards that are in line with the latest quality.
+In some cases, current ceiling insulation, or the insulation of the subfloor space may require to be filled with or replaced.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3